midnightmonster/activerecord-summarize/README.md

 ## Why `summarize`?

 1. Make existing groups of related `ActiveRecord` calculations twice as fast (or more) with minimal code alteration.
 It's like a `go_faster` block.

-2. For more complex grouped reporting requirements, use `summarize` for legible, performant code that you couldn't have been done before without unacceptable performance or lengthy custom SQL and data-wrangling.
+2. For more complex reporting requirements, including nested `.group` calls, use `summarize` for fast, legible code that you just couldn't have written before without unacceptable performance or lengthy custom SQL and data-wrangling.

 ## Installation